Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: February 26th

-The South Dakota Board of Regents presents the Fowler/Kaden Memorial Scholarship for $1,000 to outstanding first-time freshmen who are pursuing bachelor’s degrees in elementary education with a cumulative GPA of 3.0 or better.
-Recipients can use funding at Black Hills State University, Dakota State University, Northern State University, or the University of South Dakota.
-Mailed applications must include two faculty recommendations, official transcripts, ACT results, and an original 1,000-word essay.
+The South Dakota Board of Regents presents the Fowler/Kaden Memorial Scholarship for $1,000.
+It’s for outstanding first-time freshmen pursuing bachelor’s degrees in elementary education.
+They must have a cumulative GPA of 3.0 or better.
+Recipients can use funding at:

 Contact